Healthdirect Free Australian health advice you can count on.

 Common types of rashes and their symptoms

-• Medicine allergy can cause a widespread symmetrical rash with pink or red dots that may join in patches.
-This rash can occur within 2 weeks of starting a new medicine.
+• Medicine allergy — may cause a widespread, symmetrical rash with pink or red dots that can join into patches.
+This can appear within 2 weeks of starting a new medicine.

-• Contact dermatitis is caused by direct contact of the skin with a substance that you are allergic to.
-Your skin can appear red, swollen, blistered or dry, and it may be itchy.
+• Contact dermatitis — caused by skin contact with something you are allergic to.
+Your skin may look red, swollen, blistered or dry and feel itchy.

-• Eczema (atopic dermatitis) is very common in children but occurs in adults too.
-It is a disease of the immune system and causes patches of intensely itchy red skin, sometimes with blisters and weepy patches.
+• Eczema (atopic dermatitis) — is common in children but also happens in adults.
+It is caused by immune system problems.
+It leads to itchy red patches, sometimes with blisters and weeping skin.

-• Tinea is caused by a fungal infection and looks like a circular or oval patch, often appearing like a red, scaley ring.
+• Tinea — a fungal infection that looks like a circular or oval patch, often with a red, scaly ring.

-• Shingles occurs due to a reactivation of the chickenpox virus, usually many years after the original infection.
-Shingles begins with pain or burning of the skin followed in 1 to 3 days by a rash of red raised bumps that then blister and crust over.
-The rash is usually limited to a narrow area of skin.
+• Shingles — caused by reactivation of the chickenpox virus.
+It usually starts many years after the original infection.
+Shingles may start with pain or burning of the skin, followed by a rash of red raised bumps that then blister and crust over.

-• Hives are pink or red itchy rashes that appear as raised blotches on the skin.
-The lesions can be the size of a pin head or the size of a dinner plate.
-Hives can occur independently or more rarely as part of a more serious allergic reaction called anaphylaxis.
+• Hives — are pink or red, itchy and raised rashes on the skin.
+They may be the size of a pin head or a dinner plate.
+Hives can happen independently or may be part of a serious allergic reaction called anaphylaxis.
 In anaphylaxis, there will be other symptoms like difficulty breathing or wheezing, cough, swelling of the tongue and throat, dizziness and collapse.

-• Rosacea is a skin condition that causes redness on the face, usually the cheeks, chin and nose.
+• Rosacea — is a skin condition that causes redness on the face, usually on the cheeks, chin and nose.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-If you or your child has a rash as well as difficulty breathing, wheezing, swelling of the tongue and throat, dizziness or collapse, call triple zero (000) and ask for an ambulance.
+If you have a rash and symptoms like difficulty breathing, wheezing, swelling of the tongue and throat, dizziness or collapse, you may have an allergic reaction.
+If you or someone else is having these symptoms, call triple zero (000) and ask for an ambulance.

-If your child has a fever and rash at the same time, or if you think they may have meningococcal or measles, they should see a doctor.
+See your doctor urgently if your child has a fever and rash at the same time.
+Also see your doctor urgently if you think your child may have meningococcal disease or measles.

-Read more on serious childhood rashes and common childhood rashes on Pregnancy Birth and Baby.
+Read more on serious childhood rashes and common childhood rashes.

 Image collage showing an image of Meningococcal rash on the right and measles rash on the left.